Let’s get you startedSign in or create an account to view your personalized quotes.

 • Arkansas only requires drivers to maintain liability coverage.

-Everyone knows that cars depreciate quickly.
+Cars depreciate quickly.
 When you file a comprehensive or collision claim, the insurance company pays the vehicle’s ACV in the event of a total loss.
-However, the compensation you receive may be less than what you owe on your car loan or lease.[1]
+But the compensation you receive may be less than what you owe on your car loan or lease.[1]
 In these situations, it’s up to you to make up the difference.

 With gap insurance, the insurer covers the difference between the car’s value and what you owe.
 Without it, you’d have to keep making monthly payments on a vehicle you no longer own or pay off the loan or lease in a lump sum.